![]() |

 2009

-We were deligthed in the front half of the year to capture a date
+We were delighted in the front half of the year to capture a date

 with James McMurtry on his first UK tour which included Ian 'Mac'